portellam/vfio-script/README.md

   --grub-cmdline TEXT  Define the GRUB command line.
-                       Note: avoid escape characters (") and/or VFIO commands so as to prevent conflicts.
+                       Note: avoid escape characters, such as double-quote (") and/or VFIO commands so as to prevent conflicts.

                        TEXT is whitespace delimited text.